andreyvit/SoloComponents-iOS/README.md

 ATPagingView is a wrapper around UIScrollView in (horizontal) paging mode, with an API similar to UITableView.

+Status: beta.
+Based on code that was in use by App Store apps.

 You provide the page views by implementing two delegate methods:

     - (NSInteger)numberOfPagesInPagingView:(ATPagingView *)pagingView {